qdm12/ddns-updater/README.md

 # Lightweight DDNS Updater with Docker and web UI

-*Light container updating DNS A records periodically for GoDaddy, Namecheap, Dreamhost and DuckDNS*
+*Light container updating DNS A records periodically for GoDaddy, Namecheap, Cloudflare, Dreamhost and DuckDNS*

 **WARNING: Please change your configuration to use *config.json*, see the [config.json section](#configuration)**